hjorslev/awesome-stars/README.md

 ## PowerShell

+- [Cloud-Architekt/AzureAD-Attack-Defense](https://github.com/Cloud-Architekt/AzureAD-Attack-Defense) - This publication is a collection of various common attack scenarios on Azure Active Directory and how they can be mitigated or detected.
 - [mvelazc0/BadZure](https://github.com/mvelazc0/BadZure) - BadZure orchestrates the setup of Azure Active Directory tenants, populating them with diverse entities while also introducing common security misconfigurations to create vulnerable tenants with multi
 - [last-byte/PersistenceSniper](https://github.com/last-byte/PersistenceSniper) - Powershell module that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines.
 Official Twitter/X account @PersistSniper.
 Made with
 - [jaols/ServiceAccountHandler](https://github.com/jaols/ServiceAccountHandler) - Handle change of windows service account passwords.
 Highly adapteble.